origedit/rottent/readme.md

 rottent has way more primitives than mouse. it could use less. still, the working interpreter written in c fits in less than 300 lines of code.

-mouse chose to handle variables so primitively that it hurts their use and clarity. i tried to make variables with long names work. the storage is a linked list because it allows to have arrays that are bigger than 26 numbers. it's a jump in complexity.
+mouse chose to handle variables so primitively that it hurts their use and clarity. i tried to make variables with long names work. the storage is a linked list because it allows to have arrays that are bigger than 26 numbers. it's a jump in complexity. in mouse it takes one character to use a variable, in rottent - 3.

-macros in mouse require a variable amount of parameters separate from the data stack. i'm not sure how this feature is implemented, but it seems too complex to stay.
+macros are simpler than in mouse and so they suffer from the lack of local variables.

 the branch statement in mouse doesn't have a false part. as it turns out, its implementation is unintuitive.

 reading programs written for mouse, for a long time i thought that `!` in text literals was a writing style and not a marker for newlines. in rottent you can write newlines either directly in the text or as `#10}`.

-mouse didn't feel need for single character input and output. i added this feature hoping to make the language usable. without direct access to files, this decision seems naive. input is realised with `getc()`
+mouse didn't feel need for single character input and output. i added this feature hoping to make the language usable. without direct access to files, this decision seems naive. input is realised with `getc()`, though `getch()` is desirable.

-i'm unaware of why mouse is the way it is, mainly because the book on it is unobtainable. i designed rottent to see what mouse would be like if you were able to get things done with it. in result i brang it closer to forth. indeed, if you need to get things done, just use forth.
+i'm unaware of why mouse is the way it is. i designed rottent to see what mouse would be like if you were able to get things done with it. in result i brang it closer to forth. indeed, if you need to get things done, just use forth.